 Similarly, you might think that an opposition is a challenging aspect, but some planets need opposition to bring out their best qualities.

-Here are the most common aspects.
-Don’t worry if it gets a bit complicated; there’s a lot to take in.
-Just remember that planets have their own energies, and those energies are influenced by the sun sign and the house that they occupy.
-If you need a little guidance, you can always speak to our expert astrologers for some help.
+Don’t worry if it gets complicated; there’s much to take in.
+Just remember that planets have their own energies, which are influenced by the zodiac signs and the house they occupy.